The Mountaineers did not get off to the start they envisioned in their first game of the season.

 It began with both teams showing minimal resistance on defense, as five of the first six possessions produced points.

 Quarterback Jarret Doege and the offense fell apart after that, punting four times and committing four turnovers.
-He threw two interceptions, but both Leddie Brown and Wright Jr. coughed up a fumble, as well.
+He threw two interceptions, but both Leddie Brown and Wright Jr. coughed up a fumble.

 Doege finished the afternoon with 277 yards on 60% passing.
 He did throw a touchdown to his running back in the first quarter to go with the two picks.